-The UK's economic growth hasn't benefitted most people I know
+The UK's economic growth hasn't benefitted most people I know other people in the country of people say that the pandemic has made them more aware of the living conditions of 2%

 Qu.
 To what extent do you agree or disagree with the following statement: The UK's economic growth hasn't benefitted most people I know.
 February 2020.

 Source: More in Common 2020.